dereuromark/cakephp-ide-helper/docs/Annotations.md

 Note that freshly [baking](https://github.com/cakephp/bake) your code will result in similar results, but often times there is already existing code, and re-baking it is not an option then usually.
-And of course it also keeps your manually addd or modified code annotated.
+And of course it also keeps your manually added or modified code annotated.

 ## Controllers
 All controllers should at least annotate their primary model.